- Categories:

 SYSTEM$AUTO_REFRESH_STATUS('<table_name>')

-The entire name must be enclosed in single quotes, including the database and schema if using the fully-qualified name.
+If using the fully qualified name, enclose the entire name in single quotes, including the database and schema.
 If the table name is case-sensitive or includes any special characters or spaces, you must use double quotes.
-Enclose the double quotes within the single quotes, for example, '"Table_Name"'.
+Enclose the double quotes within the single quotes, for example,

 The function returns a JSON object containing the following name/value pairs: